11 exciting NFT trends shaping the future of non-fungible tokens

 The strange thing here is that non-fungible token shards are actually fungible, meaning they can be traded or replaced for an identical item.

 Returning to the analogy of shares in a company, while there’s no identical company out there that Microsoft can be swapped with, your shares in Microsoft are the same as the shares Bill Gates holds—although you almost certainly have less of them.

 While companies and NFTs are not fungible, shares in companies and NFT fractions are fungible.

-The infamous Doge meme was bought as an NFT for $4 million earlier this year.
+The infamous Doge meme was bought as an NFT for $4 million in 2021.
 Its owner recently fractionalized the NFT into billions of pieces, allowing users to buy their stake in Doge for less than a dollar.